openrewrite/rewrite-docs/tutorials/migrating-from-junit-4-to-5.md

 description: Fully migrate your tests in minutes
 ---

-# Automated Migration from JUnit 4 to 5
+# Migrating from JUnit 4 to 5

 This tutorial will show you how to get your JUnit 4 tests migrated to being JUnit 5 tests, ready to be run by the JUnit Jupiter engine, in only a few minutes.